bup/bup/README.md

     that's mostly a matter of someone putting in some effort.
 (For a "native" Windows port, the most annoying thing is the absence of ssh in a default Windows installation.)

+ - bup needs better documentation.

+    According to a recent article about git in Linux Weekly News (https://lwn.net/Articles/380983/), "it's a bit short on examples and a user guide would be nice."
+Documentation is the sort of thing that will never be great unless someone from outside contributes it (since the developers can never remember which parts are hard to understand).

+ - bup is "relatively speedy" and has "pretty good" compression.

+    ...according to the same LWN article.
+Clearly neither of those is good enough.
+We should have awe-inspiring speed and crazy-good compression.
+    Must work on that.
+Writing more parts in C might help with the speed.

  - bup has no GUI.